-LUFTWAFFE BASE – The former Luftwaffe Night Fighter Airfield at Neuhausen, with it’s runway, former Luftwaffe ammunition bunkers and memorial to a crashed British Lancaster bomber, that was shot-down by a Messerschmitt BF110 Night Fighter.
+LUFTWAFFE BASES – The former Luftwaffe Night Fighter Airfield at Neuhausen ob Eck, with it’s runway, former Luftwaffe ammunition bunkers and memorial to a crashed British Lancaster bomber, that was shot-down by a Messerschmitt BF110 Night Fighter.
 All the crew were sadly killed.

-I can show you the crash site deep in the forest.
-Also – location where a HEINKEL 111 bomber exploded by accident and killed several Luftwaffe soldiers who were loading it with ammunition and bombs.
-The graves are nearby.
+Also – The location where a HEINKEL 111 bomber exploded by accident and killed several Luftwaffe soldiers who were loading it with ammunition and bombs.
+The graves are located nearby.

-GUNPOWDER FACTORIES – The former World War 1 & 2 gunpowder & ammunition factories at Rottweil and Rottweil Prison, where Stauffenberg’s mother was once imprisoned.
+GUNPOWDER FACTORIES – The former huge World War 1 & 2 PULVERFABRIK gunpowder & ammunition factories at Rottweil and Rottweil Prison, where Stauffenberg’s mother was once imprisoned

 KZ ECKERWALD – Former Nazi Concentration Camp slave labour works and memorial site.

-FOXHOLES – Many Foxholes used by WAFFEN S.S soldiers at the end of the war and an observation bunker.
-Plus bomb crators nearby.
+FOXHOLES – Many Foxholes used by WAFFEN S.S soldiers at the end of the war.
+Plus several allied bomb crators nearby

 RAILWAY GUN – The location of where a huge WW1 railway gun was used to test artillery shells, by firing over the Donau (Danube) into the cliff face opposite.
 (You can still see the impact holes on the cliff face).